-Music Technology BTEC (level 3) Extended Certificate
+Music Technology BTEC (level 3) Certificate/Extended Certificate

 The BTEC Music Technology course introduces students to some of the skills and techniques required by the studio musician, whether as a composer, producer or sound engineer.
 The course centres on the use of recording equipment and music software and is very practical.